cybersec-soc-rgu/cybersec-soc-rgu.github.io/README.md

+# Cybersecurity Research at Robert Gordon University

-# Research Areas and Publications
+## Research Areas and Publications

 Our research areas overlap with cybersecurity and artificial intelligance.

-## IoT Security :
+### IoT Security :

 #### [Topology for Preserving Feature Correlation in Tabular Synthetic Data](<https://ieeexplore.ieee.org/document/9970505>)
 15th International Conference on Security of Information and Networks (SIN) - 2022